MirrorNetworking/Mirror/doc/Articles/Guides/DevServer/AWS/index.md

 >   **IMPORTANT STEP** This makes it possible to connect to your instance from outside for:

 -   RDP (needed for this example)
--   For clients connecting through port 7777 for your Mirror Project.
+-   For clients connecting through port 7777 for your MirrorNG Project.
 -   SSH (if needed)

 Create a new security group and you can give it your own name and description.
 Add the following rules:

 -   RDP with source "Anywhere", Description can be whatever but put it as Remote Desktop Program.
--   Custom TCP Rule with port 7777 and source "Anywhere", Description can be whatever but put it as Mirror.
+-   Custom TCP Rule with port 7777 and source "Anywhere", Description can be whatever but put it as MirrorNG.
 -   SSH with source "Anywhere", Description can be whatever but put it as SSH.

 SSH is not strictly necessary but can be used to remote connect to it through other means than the RDP.